-"There arose some disputes with the Landowners namely M/s Assam Vegetable & oil Product Limited and M/s.
+There arose some disputes with the Landowners namely M/s Assam Vegetable & oil Product Limited and M/s.
 Sati Oil Udyog Limited with the Company from the Development Agreement dtd 09.12.2009 pertaining to City Center Mall, Guwahati.

-The company raised certain disputes to the Landowners and thereafter vide its letter dated 01.10.2020, the Company proposed for settlement of disputes through Arbitration.
+The Company raised certain disputes to the Landowners and thereafter vide its letter dated 01.10.2020, the Company proposed for settlement of disputes through Arbitration.
 The company filed arbitration petition before the Hon'ble High Court Guwahati on dtd.
 27.11.2020 for the appointment of Arbitrator when the Landowners vide their letter dated 30.10.2020 denied for Arbitration.
-Due to the above, we have also not obtain independent valuations for investment property from external, independent property valuers, which were required to be done as per IND AS 40.
+Due to the above, we have also not obtained independent valuations for investment property from external, independent property valuers, which were required to be done as per INDAS 40.

 The Sole Arbitrator has been appointed by the Hon'ble High Court vide its judgment dt 02.09.2021.
 Accordingly, the Sole Arbitrator, Hon'ble Mr. Justice Amitava Roy, Retd Judge of Supreme Court of India, had convened 1st sitting of Arbitration proceeding on 09.10.2021 and had prepared a time schedule of steps.
-At the moment, pleadings (i.e. Statement of Claims & Statement of Defense) parts from both the Parties are completed.
-Application filled by Landowners and the Company on inspection, production and discovery is underway."
+At the moment, the following activities have been done till date: